We have a confession.

 Many of the same establishments that offer beer offer a small selection of wine, but a nice wine bar is something Fayetteville desperately needs.
 Any oenophile entrepreneurs out there?

-If you enjoy a good cocktail before dinner, we recommend The Station.
-They serve up tasty hand-crafted cocktails in the comfy and popular bar area of the restaurant.
+If you enjoy a good cocktail before dinner, we recommend Pies and Pints.
+They have a full bar and lounge inside the restaurant.

-To check out the local bar scene, visit Charley’s, Elliot’s Whitewater Grill, or Maggie’s Pub.
-Bars are still open, but seating restrictions apply.
+To check out the local bar scene, visit Charlie’s, Elliot’s Whitewater Grill, or Maggie’s Pub.

 Yummiest Desserts in the New River Gorge